album-app/album-workshop/src/pages/01_intro.md

 ```

-Throughout this course you will learn how to use Album to bring together the code above with a versioned requirements
+Throughout this course you will learn how to use Album and solve the problem from above.
-that suit the pseudocode example.

 ## Technical concepts [optional]